Benefits of feeding a soaked fibre feed

 Feeding soaked fibre feeds for performance

-What fibre feeds in the Dengie range can be soaked?
+What fibre feeds in the Dengie range can be soaked to a mash?

-Alongside our popular chopped fibre feeds, we offer a range of pelleted fibres that can be fed soaked.
+Alongside our popular chopped fibre feeds, we offer a range of pelleted fibres that can be soaked into a mash.

 Dengie Alfa-Beet – a high-fibre, low sugar and starch, conditioning feed.
 The combination of alfalfa and unmolassed sugar beet pulp provides ‘slow release’ energy in the form of highly digestible fibre.
 Alfa-Beet is easy to use as it soaks to a mash much more quickly than conventional sugar beet pulps.
 For soaking we recommend three parts water to one part Alfa-Beet.